DETAILED CORRESPONDENCE

 Regarding claim 109, Achiron discloses upon the determination that one might develop definite MS, the subject can be treated with suitable therapeutics to prevent deterioration of clinical symptoms and can increase the chance of achieving cure and remission of symptoms [para 0079], which is interpreted to correspond to the delay of conversion.

-The teachings of Achiron and Weiner as applied to claims 90, 92-93, 95, 97-101, 103-104, and 106-109 are discussed above.
-These references do not teach the identification of metabolites related to MS patients nor methods of assaying metabolites.
+The teachings of Achiron and Weiner as applied to 90, 93-95, 97-101, and 104-109 are discussed above.
+These references do not teach assaying the biofluid sample for a concentration of the DNA Repair XRCC1 polypeptide.

 Powers relates to the urinary metabolic signature for MS [title], and discloses that clinical diagnoses routinely rely on urine samples and represents an under-investigated source of biomarkers for MS [abstract], as the analysis of urine samples to obtain a metabolic profile has the advantages of being a rapid, easy, inexpensive and noninvasive sample collection procedure [p 659, col 2, para 2].